SebKerz/HRR-robot-control/README.md

 The focus was on providing
 - a framework for the ROS-based control of the robot, including motion planner and end-effector control in SE(3),
-- control capabilities of end-effector tools (electric and pneumatic gripper, screwdriver, shaft grinder)
+- control capabilities of end-effector tools (electric and pneumatic gripper, screwdriver, shaft grinder),
-- force-guided manipulation skills that rely on F/T-measurements at the wrist of the robot to cope with uncertain visual input
+- force-guided manipulation skills that rely on F/T-measurements at the wrist of the robot to cope with uncertain visual input.

 ## Package-overview